publicscience/argos.cloud/README.md

 won't need to modify anything in the `cloud/` directory (unless more comprehensive infrastructural changes are necessary).
-If its a matter of a few additional packages, for example, you should only need to modify the playbooks in `deploy/`, or configuration options in `config.py`.
+If its a matter of a few additional packages, for example, you should only need to modify the playbooks in `playbooks/`, or global configuration options in `playbooks/group_vars/all.yml`.

+If you need to change infrastructural resources, look in `formations/`.
+Note that all the formation templates except for `formations/image.json` are merged into a single mega-template, and because of these you should take care not to have conflicting resource logical ids (i.e. don't call a resource `Ec2Instance` in multiple templates, better to be specific, such as `KnowledgeEc2Instance`, and `BrokerEc2Instance`).
+The upside to this is that you can refer to variables/resources/parameters/etc in the other templates.

 ## About
 The application infrastructure runs on Amazon Web Services.